-Individual Addiction Therapy & Counseling in Denver, CO
+Individual Addiction Therapy & Counseling Services In Denver

 Magnolia Medical Group provides several options for addiction therapy and counseling to help you overcome substance abuse issues.
 Call us today!

 If you are looking for compassionate, science-based addiction therapy and counseling treatments or drug counseling Denver, Colorado area, you’ve come to the right place.
 Consider Magnolia Medical Group when beginning your recovery journey and discover compassionate care that incorporates both medication-assisted detox treatments and individualized counseling sessions.

 We use evidence based therapeutic interventions, such as cognitive behavioral therapy (CBT); motivational interviewing (MI); trauma informed care and mindfulness.
 We address underlying mental health issues, negative thoughts and behaviors which can be interfering with life goals.

 Addiction counselors work closely with our medical providers, evaluate and monitor you through all stages of recovery, develop the best treatment plan so you can successfully abstain from substances.

 Whenever you undergo a major life change, whether it’s coping with the loss of a loved one, moving to a new state, or quitting an addictive substance, your body and brain change uniquely to this dramatic shift in your life – this where addiction therapy comes in.

 Choosing sobriety may be one of the most anxiety-provoking and life-changing decisions you make for yourself.
 It’s important to surround yourself with people in recovery and programs who help build you up to achieve your recovery goals.
 Addiction therapy pairs you with a licensed substance abuse counselor who specializes in helping people overcome substance use disorders and addiction.